dchege711/Gateways_and_Sensors/README.md

 # Gateways and Sensors
 * This repository houses the code used to test out concepts covered in the Decomposing Data Analytics in Fog Networks paper.

-### The "all_cloud" branch
+### The "hybrid" branch
-* In this branch, the Pis do not execute gradient descent.
-Everything is done on AWS Lambda.
+* This branch allows side-by-side comparison of a cloud implementation and a fog implementation.
-* Remember to set the appropriate link to the code .zip file on AWS Lambda.
+* When the experiment is run, two inner runs are made, one using cloud resources, and one using fog resources.
-* This allows a comparison to the decomposition that this experiment advocates.
+* At the end of each experiment, the two are compared using a table.

 ### Useful links:
 * [Getting Started Notes](https://github.com/dchege711/Gateways_and_Sensors/blob/master/Getting_Started.md)